carlosonunez/blog.carlosnunez.me/content/post/a-completely-neutral-post-about-containers.md

   What Docker excels in that lxc sort-of doesn't is in ease-of-use.
 Docker's guiding philosophy is that its containers should be used to do a single thing and a single thing only and that containers should be able to run on any host, anywhere.
 This allows Docker containers to be extremely lightweight and its underlying architecture comparatively simple.
 This manifests itself in several ways:

   * Every container is composed of a read-only base *image* that defines its base and additional writable images that overlay it.
 The base image is kind-of like a classic operating system golden image with the big difference being in it lacking an operating system.
-Typically, the additional images that overlay it are built using *Dockerfiles*, but they can also be built via the <code>docker</code> binary.
+Typically, the additional images that overlay it are built using *Dockerfiles*, but they can also be built via the `docker` binary.
   * Images are stored in an image registry called the [Docker Hub](https://hub.docker.com/ "") where they can be downloaded from anywhere and versioned to make rollbacks easy.
-Committing to and pulling from Docker Hub is built into the <code>docker</code> binary.
+Committing to and pulling from Docker Hub is built into the `docker` binary.
 Images can also be stored in private hubs if needed.

   * Docker also includes a [RESTful API](https://docs.docker.com/engine/reference/api/docker_remote_api/ "") that makes it very easy to build tooling around.